Security And Threat Modeling (All Too Briefly)

 Some time ago, hackers were able to obtain nearly all data from the Parler website.
 It turns out that this was technically pretty easy to do, because of a variety of engineering decisions.
 These included:

-- insecure direct object references: post IDs were consecutive, and so a
+• insecure direct object references: post IDs were consecutive, and so a for loop could reliably and efficiently extract every post on the site.

-loop could run quickly. - failure to scrub geo-location data from uploaded images: the physical location of users was compromised.
+• failure to scrub geo-location data from uploaded images: the physical location of users was compromised.

 Combining multiple security mistakes tends to add up to more than the sum of the individual impacts.